shakacode/rescript-logger/README.md

 Also, these entries are logged on the `debug` level so none of those will appear in production builds.

 ### Custom loggers
-Default logger served with `bs-log` simply prints data to browser console but you can replace it with your own implementation.
+`bs-log` ships with 2 loggers:
+- `BrowserLogger` (default)
+- `NodeLogger`

+And you can easily plug your own.

-For example, in development, you want to log everything to console, but in production, you want to disable logging to console and send `error` level events to bug tracker.
+For example, in development, you want to log everything to console using default logger, but in production, you want to disable console logging and send `error` level events to bug tracker.

-To implement your own logger, you need to create your own module (e.g. `BugTracker.re`) and set the following environment variables for production build.
+To implement your own logger, you need to create a module (e.g. `BugTracker.re`) and set the following environment variables for production build.

 ```
 BS_LOG=error